Potatopy/h3lper-refreshed-v1/README.md

 - [x] Moderation Commands
 - [x] Advanced Ticket System
 - [x] Leveling System
-- [x] Economy - This will be updated with a shop.
+- [ ] Economy - Coming Soon!
 - [x] Music Commands

-I know a lot of features have been cut off but I will try my best to find replacements!
+- And Many More To Come!!

+All of these Premium Features are available for free!

 ## Licenses / Links